-Stewart performed the structural design, which involved two components – a 180,000 square-foot cardiovascular clinical research, outpatient programs and education center; the second, a 40,000 square foot addition to the Warren Life Science Building for a cardiovascular basic science research center.
-The Institute houses clinical programs, clinical research, a cardiovascular data center and educational programs.
-The facility also provides office space for clinician and support staff, researchers and clinical administrators.
+Stewart performed the structural design on the new Heart Institute, which involved two components – a 180,000-square-foot cardiovascular clinical research, outpatient program, and education center, and a 40,000-square-foot addition to the Warren Life Science Building for a cardiovascular basic science research center.
+The Institute houses clinical programs, clinical research, a cardiovascular data center, and educational programs.
+The facility also provides office space for clinician and support staff, researchers, and clinical administrators.

 Based on the code requirements of the region, seismic and high wind load requirements had to be documented for the structure, the exterior envelope veneer and roofing.